Lower risk with higher voltage

 Benefits of Higher Voltage in Electrical Systems

-An electrical system with higher voltage is less likely to lose charging performance due to poor cables and connections.
+An electrical system with higher voltage runs a lower risk of losing charge due to poor cables and connections.

 At 24 V, you only need half the cable size and only half the connection capacity compared to a 12 V system.

-At home, you have 230 V supplying your refrigerator and up to 400 V for your stove to achieve the best efficiency.
+At home, you have 230 V for the refrigerator and up to 400 V for the stove for the best efficiency.

 What connections are there on the alternator?